 - Effective: Reduces the number of apnea and oxygen desaturation events1

 aerSleep consists of a comfortable, flexible silicone rubber collar and a small, lightweight, quiet air pump that automatically regulates and maintains therapy.
 Using it is easy.
-Simply place it under your chin and it will gently open your airway.
+Simply turn it on, place it under your chin and go to sleep.

 Clinically Supported Technology